Gabbyton/CEMENTO/docs-src/source/user-guide-pages/scripting.rst

 #. ``cemento.cli``
     This module contains code with the CLI interface definitions.
 #. ``cemento.draw_io``
-    This module has code that parses, reads and converts draw.io diagrams of ontoligies into ``networkx`` DiGraph objects (with proper formatted content) and vice versa.
+    This module has code that parses, reads and converts draw.io diagrams of ontologies into ``networkx`` DiGraph objects (with proper formatted content) and vice versa.
 The content generated here is subsequently used in the ``rdf`` module.
 #. ``cemento.rdf``
     This module handles the conversion of ``draw.io`` to ``.ttl`` and vice versa.
-It bridges and orchestrates some functions in cemento.draw_io to do so.
+It bridges and orchestrates some functions in ``cemento.draw_io`` to do so.
 #. ``cemento.term_matching``
-        This module contains functions related to term matching and substitution, such as prefixes, namespace mappings and fuzzy search.
+        This module contains functions related to term matching and substitution, such as prefixes, namespace mappings, and fuzzy search.

 Each module is again subdivided into different submodules that envelope functions based on their purpose: